abuehl/abuehl.github.io/_posts/2026-04-09-internal-partitions.md

 [BMI files](https://clang.llvm.org/docs/StandardCPlusPlusModules.html#built-module-interface)
 are thus unused.

-A similar effect could have been achievd by using module implementation files.
+A similar effect could have been achievd by using module implementation files (TU \#4 and \#5).
-But these would (implicitly) import the *whole* interface of the module (`M`), whereas in the above example, only the interface partition `:P` is imported.
+But these would (implicitly) import the *whole* interface of the module (`M`), whereas in the above example, only the interface partition `:P` (TU \#1) is imported.
 This allows for finer grained control what is imported and avoids uneeded dependencies on module units, which reduces the number of files that need to recompiled if an interface partition is modified.

-Module and partion names can contain period characters.
+Module and partition names can contain period characters.
 These period characters convey no special meaning and can just be used to group the names into parts for better readability.

-Compiling internal partions with the MSVC compiler requires setting the [/InternalPartition](https://learn.microsoft.com/en-us/cpp/build/reference/internal-partition?view=msvc-170) flag of the compiler.
+Compiling internal partitions with the MSVC compiler requires setting the [/InternalPartition](https://learn.microsoft.com/en-us/cpp/build/reference/internal-partition?view=msvc-170) flag of the compiler.
 External partitions must be saved using the `"*.ixx"` file extension, when using the MSVC compiler (or it